 Below are just a few of the most frequently asked questions.
-If we don’t have the answer, we will try to find it for you!
+If we don’t have the answer, we will find it for you!

-A. If you have insurance that will cover out of network occupational therapy services it is recommended you contact your individual carrier to see if you have coverage for out of network expenses relating to outpatient occupational therapy.
+If you have insurance that will cover out of network occupational therapy services it is recommended you contact your individual carrier to see if you have coverage for out of network expenses relating to outpatient occupational therapy.
 Each company and policy is different.
+DCT is not an in-network provider for private insurance, SoonerCare-Medicaid, or Tri-Care.
+Be sure you ask your insurance provider the process for you to file your own claim.
 Some clients have been able to receive reimbursements for assessments, consultations, etc. but it varies by insurance carrier and coverage.
 Your insurance will need to know the CPT (billing) codes.
 The most common CPT Codes we utilize are as follows:

 97165 Occupational Therapy Evaluation Low Complexity

 My insurance does not require a referral.
 Is a doctor’s referral still required?